Turbulent solutions of the binormal flow and the 1D cubic Schr\"odinger equation: Existence of solutions generating several singularities and unique continuation

 Looking for 1D cubic Schr\"odinger solutions on $\mathbb R$ with data of Dirac mass type calls for a review on the state of the art of the Cauchy problem for \eqref{CubicNLS}.
-The rescaling that leaves invariant equation \eqref{CubicNLS} is $\lambda u(\lambda^2 t,\lambda x)$, the invariant space with respect to this scaling on the Sobolev scale is $\dot H^{-\frac 12}$, and the one on the Fourier-Lebesgue scale is $\mathcal F L^\infty$, i.e. Fourier transform in $L^\infty$.
+The rescaling that leaves invariant equation \eqref{CubicNLS} is $\lambda u(\lambda^2 t,\lambda x)$, the invariant space with respect to this scaling on the Sobolev scale is $\dot H^{-\frac 12}$, and the one on the Fourier-Lebesgue scale\footnote{We recall that the Fourier-Lebesgue space $\mathcal F L^p$ is the space of tempered distributions with Fourier transform in $L^p$.} is $\mathcal F L^\infty$.
 The equation is well-posed in $H^s$ for $s\geq 0$ and the flow map is uniformly continuous on bounded sets of $H^s$ (Ginibre and Velo \cite{GinibreVelo1985}, Tsutsumi \cite{Tsutsumi1987}, Cazenave and Weissler \cite{CazenaveWeissler1990}).
 It turns out that this cannot hold in $H^s$ for $s< 0$ (Kenig, Ponce and Vega \cite{KenigPonceVega2001}, Christ, Coliander and Tao \cite{ChristCollianderTao2003}).
 However, the Sobolev norms of Schwartz solutions have controlled growth for $-\frac 12< s<0$ (Koch and Tataru \cite{KochTataru2018} and Kilip, Visan and Zhang \cite{KillipVisanZhang2018}).
 Finally, Harrop-Griffths, Killip and Visan proved in 2024 (\cite{Harrop-GriffithKillipVisan2024}) the global well-posedness of \eqref{CubicNLS} in $H^s$ for $s>-1/2$ in the sense that the solution map on the Schwartz class admits a unique continuous extension to $H^s$, $s>-1/2$.
 Their result is sharp in the sense that for $s<-1/2$ a norm inflation with loss of regularity appear (Kishimoto \cite{Kishimoto2009}, Carles and Kappeler \cite{CarlesKappeler2017}, Oh \cite{Oh2017}), in particular \eqref{CubicNLS} is ill-posed in the Hadamard sense in $H^s$, $s<-1/2$.
 In what concerns the Fourier-Lebesgue spaces, the problem is known to be locally well-posed on $\mathcal F L^p$ for $p<+\infty$ (Vargas and Vega \cite{VargasVega2001}, Gr\"unrock \cite{Grunrock2005}).
 In summary, we presently have a well-posedness theory that misses the critical spaces with respect to scaling.

 Let us notice that the Dirac mass and its linear Schr\"odinger evolution, the fundamental Schr\"odinger solution, are of borderline regularity $H^{-\frac12-\epsilon}$ for all $\epsilon>0$ and $\mathcal F L^\infty$, and therefore do not fit in the scope of applicability of the previously described well-posedness results.
 Moreover, there are simple explicit solutions of the cubic Schr\"odinger equation \eqref{CubicNLS} for $t > 0$, having the same kind of borderline regularity, given by